DataBiosphere/terra-cli/README.md

 access to a billing account via a spend profile.
 Currently, there is a single spend profile used by Workspace Manager.
 Your email needs to either be added as a user of that spend profile or added to a Terra group that is a user of that spend profile.
 This needs to be done by someone else with owner access to that spend profile.

-- [Preferred] Add a user to a Terra group that is a user of the spend profile.
-To also grant permission to add new members to the group, use `policy=admin` instead.

-`terra group add-user --name=enterprise-pilot-testers --policy=MEMBER --email=testuser@gmail.com`

-- Add a user directly to the spend profile.
-To also grant permission to add new users to the spend profile, user `policy=owner` instead.
-`terra spend enable --policy=USER --email=testuser@gmail.com`
+Instructions on granting spend profile access are in ADMIN.md.

 #### External data
 To allow supported applications (i.e. the ones shown by `terra app list`) to read or write data